FLASH SALES: discover new special offers every week!

 false yucca, red yucca

-In the wild, these plants grow in arid environments, mainly in deserts, rocky hills, and dry prairies.
-They are well adapted to drought, thanks to their succulent leaves that store water and thrive in full sun in well-drained soils.
+In the wild, these plants grow in arid environments, primarily in deserts, rocky hills, and dry meadows.
+They are well adapted to drought, thanks to their fleshy leaves that store water and thrive in full sun in well-drained soils.

 false yucca

 The most cultivated species is Hesperaloe parviflora.
-The name “parviflora” means “small flower,” referring to the relatively modest size of its tubular flowers, although their abundance and vibrant colour make them very attractive.
+The name “parviflora” means “small flower”, referring to the relatively modest size of its tubular flowers, although their abundance and vibrant colour make them very attractive.
 This species is highly valued for its minimal maintenance and great drought tolerance, making it a popular ornamental plant in dry gardens and rockeries.
-In addition to its drought resistance, Hesperaloe is also frost-tolerant, withstanding temperatures as low as -15°C, in light, well-drained soils.
+In addition to its drought resistance, Hesperaloe is also frost tolerant, withstanding temperatures down to -15°C, in light, well-drained soils.

-The common names for Hesperaloe parviflora include “red yucca,” “false yucca,” or “coral yucca,” due to its resemblance to yuccas and the colour of its flowers.
+Common names for Hesperaloe parviflora include “red yucca”, “false yucca”, or “coral yucca”, due to its resemblance to yuccas and the colour of its flowers.

-Hesperaloe is an evergreen perennial plant distinguished by its dense, spreading clump habit.
-The plant forms a basal rosette of linear, slender leaves, which can reach between 60 cm and 1 metre in length, depending on the species.
+Hesperaloe is a perennial plant with evergreen foliage that stands out for its dense, spreading habit.
+The plant forms a basal rosette of linear, elongated leaves, which can reach between 60 cm and 1 metre in length, depending on the species.
 These leaves are often incurved, rigid, and narrow, with dentate margins and sometimes adorned with white filaments.
-Their colour ranges from green to blue-green, and they retain their lustre throughout the year.
+Their colour ranges from green to blue-green, and they retain their luster throughout the year.

 red coral yucca

 The flowering of Hesperaloe is one of its most remarkable traits.
-In summer (June to August), the plant produces long flower spikes that rise well above the foliage, occasionally reaching up to 1.5 to 2 metres in height.
-These spikes are covered with tubular flowers clustered in clusters, with colours ranging from bright red to pink or yellow, depending on the species.
-The flowers attract many pollinators, including hummingbirds in their natural habitat and bees in our regions.
+In summer (June to August), the plant produces long floral spikes that rise well above the foliage, sometimes reaching heights of 1.5 to 2 metres.
+These spikes are covered with tubular flowers grouped in clusters, with colours ranging from bright red to pink, or yellow, depending on the species.
+The flowers attract many pollinators, including hummingbirds in their natural habitat and bees in our gardens.

 It is worth noting that Hesperaloe is a long-lived perennial, capable of thriving for many years with minimal maintenance.

-Hesperaloe is particularly prized for landscaping dry gardens, rockeries, and xerophytic landscapes.
+Hesperaloe is particularly prized for landscaping in dry gardens, rockeries, and xerophytic landscapes.

 Hesperaloe parviflora - Red Yucca